 Fill out Form 9465, the Installment Agreement Request.
 Your tax professional can help you calculate a reasonable and acceptable monthly payment to propose to the IRS.
 It's up to you to tell the IRS how much you can pay and this form helps you do that.
 The IRS won't review your request then tell you how much it expects you to pay each month.
 This is negotiation.

 In addition to your outstanding tax debt balance, you'll also need to know the remaining statute of limitation on collecting that debt and the reasonable collection potential over the remaining statutory period.
 It's a rather complex equation but an experienced tax professional can help you figure it out.

 Completing Form 433-A

-You'll have to attach three months' worth of backup documentation for all income and expenses that you've reported on this form.
+You'll have to attach three months of backup documentation for all income and expenses that you've reported on this form.

 Reach Out to the IRS

 Write a letter to the IRS stating your request for a partial payment installment agreement and submit your written request along with Form 9465 and Form 433-A. Send it to the IRS Revenue Officer handling your case, to the Automated Collection System unit, or to your nearest IRS Service Center.